mattjcurry/Presentations/Concourse/concourse.md

   - Environments can be represented and versioned through source control
   - Automated testing for all platform components
-  - Support the complex workflow of deploying CF
+  - Support the complex workflow of deploying CF and its ecosystem
-  - Manage all the things

 ---